Updated on 12/15/2022

 Find new surroundings

 If you experience a panic attack at a social gathering, leave the gathering and spend some time alone.
 If you experience a panic attack at home alone, you might try going for a walk in the neighborhood.
 New scenery and surroundings can help you get away from whatever might have caused the panic attack and ultimately may even help you recover more quickly from the aftermath.

 Do a light workout

 Although it may sound counterintuitive to exercise after a panic attack, exercise can be quite restorative.
-Exercising causes the release of endorphins, enhances your mood, lowers stress hormone levels, boosts immunity, and helps to center your thoughts — all of which help defeat panic attack hangover symptoms.
+How does exercise reduce stress and ease the effects of panic attack or anxiety hangover?
+Exercising causes the release of endorphins, enhances your mood, lowers stress hormone levels, boosts immunity, and helps to center your thoughts – all of which help defeat panic attack hangover symptoms.

 Get some rest

 Any type of anxiety attack, including recurring nocturnal panic attacks can zap your energy and leave you feeling exhausted.
-A 30-minute nap can do wonders for restoring adrenaline levels to normal, resting the musculature, and easing troublesome thoughts.
+A 30-minute nap can do wonders for restoring adrenaline levels to normal, resting the musculature, and easing troublesome, anxious thoughts.